loopmode/persistence/README.md

 A scoped wrapper for web storage APIs.

 Allows simplified and more performant usage of `window.localStorage` and `window.sessionStorage`.
-Instead of using long keys to avoid collisions, create scoped persistence objects instead.
+- Instead of using long keys to avoid collisions, create scoped persistence objects instead.
+- Instead of serializing/deserializing object values on each access, do it only once and operate on a plain object instead

 Full documentation available at [https://loopmode.github.io/persistence/](https://loopmode.github.io/persistence/)
 Repository available at [https://github.com/loopmode/persistence](https://github.com/loopmode/persistence)